MarcelloCarioni/MarcelloCarioni.github.io/_pages/about.md

 * Sep 22 - Sep 26: I will give talk at "Conference on Mathematics of Machine Learning 2025" in Hamburg
 * Oct 2: I will give an online talk at "Math Machine Learning seminar MPI MIS + UCLA"
 * Apr 2026: I will give a talk at NMC 2026
+* Jun 2026: I will give a talk at SIAM Optimization Conference 2026

 <b> Contact information: </b>